nxrighthere/EnkiTasks-CSharp/README.md

 `TaskScheduler.ScheduleLongTask(IntPtr task, uint setSize, uint minRange, IntPtr arguments)` schedules a long-running task for execution and processing.
 The minimum range parameter should be set to a value which results in a computation effort of at least 10,000 clock cycles to minimize task scheduler overhead.

 `TaskScheduler.CheckTaskCompletion(IntPtr task)` checks a scheduled task for completion.
-Can be called at any time.
+Returns true if task completed or false if a job still in progress.

 `TaskScheduler.WaitForTask(IntPtr task)` involves the caller thread in a scheduled task and waits until completion.